crowja/pqueue/README.md

       . . .
      pqueue_free(z);

-Pqueue does not manage/free memory associated with the pointers (e.g. this\_ptr) it's passed.
+Pqueue does not manage/free memory associated with the pointers it's passed, e.g. this\_ptr.

+jac